btsimonh/node-red-contrib-ocv/README.md

 ### getimage(node, msg, name)

-Retrieves the named image.
-Name must have been retrieved with getimagename.
+Retrieves the named image/data.
+If name is not provided, then it will use getimagename to get one.

 By having a function for this rather than just accessing the msg directly, we allow for future enhancements.